Schoenus albovaginatus: Description

 The flowering heads of S. albovaginatus resemble those of Schoenus pictus; however, the latter species lacks the membranaceous leaf sheaths present in S. albovaginatus.

 Plants in the southern African Schoenus clade are very difficult to identify, which is similar to other sedges.
 It appears that part of this problem is caused by the tendency of the southern African Schoenus to form hybrids with each other.
 It is not clear whether S. albovaginatus forms hybrids with other southern African Schoenus species.

+Taxonomy

-TaxonomySchoenus albovaginatus is a species in family Cyperaceae, tribe Schoeneae.
+Schoenus albovaginatus is a species in family Cyperaceae, tribe Schoeneae.
 Other notable genera in tribe Schoeneae include Lepidosperma, Oreobolus, Costularia, Tetraria and Gahnia.
 The most closely related species to S. albovaginatus are other southern African Schoenus species, specifically, species in the Schoenus compar - Schoenus pictus and allies group.

 Southern African Schoenus were once classified as Tetraria; however, based on molecular and morphological differences, we now know that the two groups are evolutionary distinct.
 To ensure that this group of sedges is monophyletic (i.e. the genus only has closely related species), several species of Epischoenus and the southern African Tetraria were transferred into Schoenus.
 In the field, the southern African Schoenus can be distinguished from Tetraria species by their lack of stem leaves and the absence of reticulate sheaths at the bases of the flowering stems.